opensearch-project/documentation-website/_dashboards/workspace/create-workspace.md

 The use case is a required field in the workspace creation form.
 One workspace should have one use case.
 The related use case will be pre-populated if you visit the workspace creation page from the home page with use case information.
 If no pre-selected use case is provided on the workspace creation page, the first use case will be selected by default.
 You can change to other use cases by clicking the radio button on the left.

 ![Create workspace only have serverless data sources]({{site.url}}{{site.baseurl}}/images/workspace/create-workspace/create-workspace-from-overview-aoss-only.png)
-When multi data source is enabled and you only have Amazon OpenSearch Serverless data sources, only the "Essentials" use case can be used for this case, as shown in the screenshot above.
+When the multi-data source option is enabled and you only have Amazon OpenSearch Serverless data sources, only the "Essentials" use case can be used for this case, as shown in the screenshot above.
 The "Essentials" use case will be selected and disabled, and the pre-selected use case from the home page will be overridden by the "Essentials" use case.

 ### Associate Data Source When Multi Data Source is Enabled